 Streets south of Euston Road, including Gordon Street, are within the London congestion charge zone.

 The entrance to 183 Euston Road from the street has a slight step (approximately 3cm).
 A wheelchair lift in the entrance hall provides access to the ground floor level.

-Some older parts of the Library are inaccessible by wheelchair.
-We are happy to bring material to your desk from these and other sections.
-Avoid waiting time by contacting Library Enquiries (firstname.lastname@example.org) in advance of your visit so we can get the materials ready for you.
+If you need additional assistance during your visit, do let us know.
+We are happy to bring material to your desk.
+Avoid waiting time by contacting Library Enquiries (email@example.com) in advance of your visit so we can get the materials ready for you.

 Cloakroom and lockers

 Induction loops are located at all service desks.

 We can also provide a portable induction loop for use within the Library.
 You will need to switch your hearing aid to the 'T' setting to use these.

 A computer workstation with accessibility software is available in the Library Enquiry Hall.
 This computer sits on a height-adjustable table.

 Accessibility software includes: